matttbe/SIT/website/Solidare-IT-g6/README.md

 ----------------

 You need to configure some key by creating `.env` file.
-A squeletton is available in the `.env.example` file.
+A skeleton is available in the `.env.example` file.

 * Create `.env` file
-* Modify `config/database.yml` (for postgresql, check `config/database.yml.postgresql`)
+* Modify `config/database.yml` (for PostgreSQL, check `config/database.yml.postgresql`)

 Test the website :
 ------------------

-After that, just open a browser (not IE, a real one) and visit the 'http://localhost:3000/' URL.
+After that, just open a browser (not IE, a real one) and visit the http://localhost:3000/ URL.
 Then you can see the website as a non-registered user or login with `root@localhost.local` with the password `password`

 License